jbrayton/Golden-Hill-HTTP-Library/README.md

 ## URLSession Extension

-The URLSession extension encapsulates the work of error checking, parsing the result, and calling a user-defined method to convert the deserialized JSON into a suitable object.
+The URLSession extension encapsulates the work of error checking, parsing the JSON response body, and calling a user-defined method to convert the deserialized JSON into a suitable object.

 These are the method declarations: